Blake-Loveland/landgrid-support/_articles/using-the-api.md

 ---
 #### Basics

 Thank you for your interest in our Parcel API!
 This tool is now out of beta, so please direct feedback, bugs and questions to **help@landgrid.com**.

-To begin with, all requests will be to the `https://landgrid.com` domain, with the paths described below per-request.
+All requests will be to the `https://landgrid.com` domain, with the paths described below per-request.

+The only way to get parcel data from the API is via `/api/v1/search.json` and searching by point (lat/lon), Parcel Number, or Parcel Street Address.

 #### Authentication and tokens